 If you have Myalgic Encephalomyelitis or Chronic Fatigue Syndrome, here’s a few tools and services that might really help you out: How To Save Spoons

 Every so often you will receive a medical review to determine if you are still disabled.
-It will usually happen every 3, 5 or 7 years.
 How to Be Prepared for a Continuing Disability Review

 The Social Security regulations are designed so that it is much easier for a person to pass a disability review than it is to get approved in the first place.
 However, if you are still disabled, it is important to continue to see a doctor and document your condition.
 Here’s a few Important Social Security Doctor Regs